Erlikosaurus: Postcranial skeleton

 Body remains of Erlikosaurus are very sparse compared to the cranial elements, consisting of a humerus, a right foot and some cervical vertebrae.
 The particular cervicals were not figured and counted but briefly described.
 The cervicals are platycoelus (slightly concave at both ends) with low neural arches.
 Being relatively robust, they have thick prezygapophyses and large parapophyses.
 Additional, the cervicals show some resemblance to those of Segnosaurus, however, being much smaller.

 The preserved right pes is virtually complete, only missing the proximal end of the metatarsals II, III and IV.
 It is shortened in length, with robust metatarsals that bear widened articular extremities, and form a non-compact metatarsus.
 The metatarsal I is the shortest in comparison, it measures 7 cm long and expands the laterally extended proximal articular surface of the metatarsus.
 All of the remaining metatarsals, are somewhat equal in size, metatarsal II covers 11 cm in length.
 The pedal digits are very peculiar in structure; the first digit is reduced in length, with all the remaining digits being nearly equal in length, however the fourth digit is very thin compared to the others.
 The phalanges of the three first digits are shortened, robust with comparable structure.
 The second and third phalanx of fourth digit are discoidal and stocky.
 Lastly, the unguals are recurved, exceptionally large, and strongly flattened laterally.
 Gregory S. Paul surmised that the long, slender claws of the feet were used for self-defence mechanism.

 The left humerus is the only preserved remain from the pectoral region.
-The humerus shows an elongated epiphyses and a relatively large deltoideal process.
+The humerus shows an elongated epiphyses and a relatively large deltoidal process.
 It is robust with an estimated length of 30 cm.
 It has a reduced shaft.
 The proximal end of the humeurs is greatly broad.
 The humeral head features an articular surface that is convex and broad, in the middle it is reduced toward the margins.
 A prominent deltopectoral crest is present with the top located 1/3 at the length of the humerus from the proximal end.
 The articulation condyles for the radius and ulna are differentiated and divided by a shortened, furrow-like fossa and overall, they are very reduced in size.
 The fossa for the ulnar process is moderately deep and wide.
 The internal roughness of the head is prominent, as in the unrelated Dromaeosauridae.